insightslab/insightslab.github.io/_posts/2023-12-05-cml_text-generation-webui-AMP.md

 ## 5. How to download and use Machine learning <a name="_page6_x105.75_y98.45"></a>models from external sources

-Follow this below steps to download and load a custom model from Hugging Face into a Text Generation UI.
+Follow the below steps to download and load a custom model from Hugging Face into a Text Generation UI.
 Here's a step-by-step guide for this process

 1. Switch to the Model Tab:![ref1]
    1. Navigate to the "Model" tab within your Text Generation UI.